ddevine1053/davePortfolio/README.md

 - I am color blind
 - I am a UX designer that specializes in Research, Information Architecture
 - I understand a little bit about HTML & CSS
-- I enjoy doing visual work when I have the oppertunity
+- I enjoy doing visual work when I have the opportunity